-- Will client information be automatically organised by name or company?
+- Will client information be automatically organized by name or company?

 Try File Request Pro free for 14 days – create high-performing client intake forms with file upload functionality

-Use branded upload pages to gather and organise content.
+Use branded upload pages to gather and organize content.
 Spend more time on important tasks and less time worrying about logistics and security.

 Here is our step-by-step walkthrough of creating a client intake form with File Request Pro.